tjoyal/secure-content-manager/README.md

         This key will be used to encrypt secure content to the database (Ex.: private keys)

+4. Start the server

+    rails s

-4. Go to http://localhost:3000 and you'll be in business!
+5. Go to http://localhost:3000 and you'll be in business!

     The initial demo user credentials are :

-        Email:    test@exemple.com
+        Email:    test@example.com
         Password: testtest

 ## License